Each year the Public Works Department maintains roadways by way of annual paving projects within the Township including:

 Curbs and sidewalks needing to be replaced will be marked with a white X and is the homeowner's responsibility to repair prior to the road projects.
 Permits and specifications can be obtained at the Code Enforcement Office located in the Township Building

 Each property owner prior to the start of the projects are encouraged to check all mailboxes to ensure they are between 42” and 46” inches in height, and a minimum of 6" behind the face of the curb (or 12" off the roadway if no curb exists) which is within federal postal regulations.
 This will help to prevent damage to your mailbox during the milling and paving operations.
 If your mailbox is not placed properly and is knocked down during the paving process, the township will not be responsible for damages.

 Funding for paving programs primarily come from Liquid Fuels Funding from the state and the annual Township budget.
 Roads are selected based on various criteria including surface condition, traffic volume and condition of underground utilities.

 Horsham Township strives to resurface its roadways every 25 to 30 years.
 Age, however, is not the only factor that determines when a street is resurfaced.
 It is actually one of the final factors after evaluating a road’s structural integrity, use classification, and available budget for road resurfacing activities.
 Streets that are in an advanced state of deterioration typically receive a higher priority over those that are in satisfactory condition.
 Similarly, roadways that are more frequently traveled are considered a priority over those that receive less traffic.
 The age of the road and the township’s resurfacing budget are the final factors in determining whether a street is actually paved in any given year.
-Despite cost increases, the township is typically able to perform roadway maintenance activities to 3 miles of streets each year, although in 2019 four miles of roadway will be resurfaced.
+The township is typically able to perform roadway maintenance activities to 3 miles of streets each year.
+In 2021, 2.81 miles over roadway will be resurfaced.